rafamtzp/minishell/README.md

 ---
 Enjoy! :D

-Warning: This shell may not be suitable for non-cat lovers :(
+Warning: This shell may not be suitable for non-cat lovers ₍^.‸.^₎⟆

-Upcoming update: properly closing file descriptors